willosof/node-barco-eventmaster/README.md

 `changeAuxContentName(auxDestIndex, name, pvwLastSrcIndex, pgmLastSrcIndex, cb)`

- – This API changes the source in the Aux destinations.
- - and change the name of that aux
+ – This API changes the source in the Aux destinations. (and change the name of that aux?)

 `freezeDestSource(type, id, screenGroup, mode, cb)`